-Most Bail agent are on call 24/7 a week and will likely answer the phone regardless at the time of the day.
-If you are near the jail the bail agent will usually meet you there to post bail bond.
-But in cases they be willing to come at your home if you are not in the same city.
-As the defendant’s all paperwork in payments can be handled electronically or over the phone.
+Most Bail agents are on call 24/7 a week and will likely answer the phone regardless of the time of the day.
+If you are near the jail the bail agent will usually meet you there to post a bail bond.
+But in cases, they are willing to come to your home if you are not in the same city.
+As the defendant’s paperwork in payments can be handled electronically or over the phone.

-How do bail bondsman make money?
+How does bail bondsmen make money?
 The bail agent will typically charge between 10% to 15% of the total bail amount.
-This can be higher or lower depending on the circumstances like location of the arrest.
-If you have five thousand dollars’ bond then the bail agent will charge you a 15% premium, you will have to pay $750-dollar fee to the bondsman.
+This can be higher or lower depending on the circumstances like the location of the arrest.
+If you have a five thousand dollars’ bond then the bail agent will charge you a 15% premium, you will have to pay a $750-dollar fee to the bondsman.

-You will not get this money back, the bail agent can also ask you to sign over collateral property like house, car or jewelry.
-That will helps as guarantee the defendant will show up for the court.
+You will not get this money back, the bail agent can also ask you to sign over the collateral property like a house, car, or jewelry.
+That will helps as a guarantee the defendant will show up for the court.

 That’s how bail bonds work.
-There is another category of bail bondsman known as bounty hunter.
+There is another category of bail bondsman known as a bounty hunter.